Rekindle your relationship with Murray State

 Legend has it that the Shoe Tree brings good luck to couples.
 Do you think it will help bring good luck to your marriage?

 Amanda: Absolutely!
 DJ and I met on campus, nailed our shoes on the tree, and got married in Lovett Auditorium.
-MSU has been and will always be a huge part of our lives, and I know sharing these traditions has set a positive foundation for our future.
+Murray State has been and will always be a huge part of our lives, and I know sharing these traditions has set a positive foundation for our future.

 DJ: I hope so, like I said I think marriages take work, but I'll take whatever help we can get.